maria-antoniak/little-mallet-wrapper/README.md

 <br>

 ### infer_topics(*path_to_mallet, path_to_original_model, path_to_new_formatted_training_data, path_to_new_topic_distributions*)

+Get topic distributions for a set of new documents using a model that has been trained on another set of documents.

 | Name               | Type              | Description                      |
 | ------------------ | ----------------- | -------------------------------- |